 Summary and outcome

 The Third Section of the European Court of Human Rights held unanimously that there had been no violation of the freedom of expression under Article 10 of the European Convention on Human Rights of the applicant (a publisher).
-The applicant, whose company published the "Lithuanian calendar" received an administrative fine for the year 2000 version of the calendar.
+The applicant, whose company published the "Lithuanian calendar" received an administrative fine for the version of the calendar published for the year 2000.
 National courts considered statements made in the calendar to be insulting to persons of Polish, Russian and Jewish origin and held that statements found therein expressed nationalism and ethnocentrism.
 The ECtHR's reasoning for finding no violation of Article 10 were that it considered the calendar's statements to be 'capable of giving the Lithuanian authorities cause for serious concern.' [para.80] Further, it referred to the fact that the Vilnius City Second District Court appointed experts to provide evidence of the potential impact of the statements.
 The ECtHR agreed with the findings of the experts that the statements could be 'attributed to the "ideology of extreme nationalism" which promoted national hatred, xenophobia and territorial claims.' [para.80]

 Facts